Welcome. I am James McGillis.

 The Book Cliffs, near Thompson Springs, in Grand Valley, Utah - Click for larger image

 The driver, squinting through the muddy glass, was sad to see his friend go.
 The other was heading east to a promised job and money.
 That need drove the man back home.
 At Arches, he had experienced the secrets of God’s creation.
 Later, he was to live in Oracle, Arizona.
-Between his birth and death, he like to say that his life took him from Home to Oracle.
+Between his birth and death, he liked to say that his life took him from Home to Oracle.
 Now he paid the stationmaster to stop the Zephyr and get him onboard.

 Thompson Springs had no Fred Harvey restaurant or luxury hotel.
 It had one diner, one motel and one eternal wellspring of water, which accounts for half its name.
 Few passengers ever boarded a Union Pacific passenger train at Thompson Springs.
-The small stop was used mostly to ship cattle or sheep to market.
+The small stop was used mostly to ship cattle or Fruit to market.
 Situated half way between Green River, Utah and Grand Junction, Colorado, Thompson Springs could just as well have been half way to nowhere.

-While the bearded man pressed fifty dollars into the stationmaster’s hand, the eastbound California Zephyr had already passed both sets of green lights.
+While the bearded man pressed five dollars into the stationmaster’s hand, the eastbound California Zephyr had already passed both sets of green lights.
 At that moment, no one on the train expected to stop at Thompson Springs.

 With throttles wide open, the eastbound Zephyr pulled the grade on approach to the old station.
-The thrum of the engines and the glare of the headlight shot through the night sky.
+The thrum of the engine and the glare of the headlight shot through the night sky.
 With a touch of W.C.
 Fields ringing in his voice, the stationmaster declared, “Sir, there is no time to waste.
 You are leaving here on that train”.
 As a powerful wavering light filled the depot, the stationmaster realized that the train was about to pass them by.
-With one hand he shoved the fifty dollars deep into his pocket, and with the other he threw a switch, activating the red lights on the station platform.
+With one hand he shoved the five dollars deep into his pocket, and with the other he threw a lever, activating the red lights on the station platform.

 As a town, Thompson Springs survives to this day for only one reason, which is water.
 As strange as it may seem, at Thompson Springs there is free flowing water in the desert.
 Even now, residents can pull up to the town's water dispensing station and fill truck-mounted water tanks as needed.
 "Be sure to shut off the valve when you are done", reads a nearby sign.
 First used to support cattle and sheep ranching, the springs later made a reliable water-stop for steam locomotives.
 As Abbey so eloquently decried in Desert Solitaire, the West was changing.
 When his train departed Thompson Springs that rainy, autumn night, its gleaming silver locomotive no longer required water-stops.
 The diesel-electric motors powering its drive-wheels made Thompson Springs obsolete.